CSCfi/csc-user-guide/docs/data/s3cmd.md

 <pre>tar zcf zebrafish.tgz Danio_rerio*</pre>

 The size of the resulting file is about 2 GB.
-Now the compressed file can be uploaded to the the fish-bucket with command s3cmd put:
+Now the compressed file can be uploaded to the fish-bucket with command s3cmd put:

 <pre>[kkayttaj@c306:~]$ <b>ls -lh zebrafish.tgz</b>
 -rw------- 1 kkayttaj csc 2.0G Mar 12 15:23 zebrafish.tgz